 belgiquébécois, belgiquébécoise, related to both Belgian French and Quebec French.
 The expression à tantôt! is belgiquébécoise because it can be heard in Belgium and Quebec.
 Other belgiquébécoiseries include the names of the three meals: le déjeuner (breakfast), le dîner (lunch), le souper (supper).
 In fact, according to M. Robert (le nouveau et le petit), these names can also be heard in places like Switzerland, Congo, Rwanda, Burundi, the north of France…, so they should be called congorwandonordofrancobelgiquéb… oh never mind.

-le dzidzu, a word used to describe the way the letter d is pronounced dz before the French i and u sounds.
-[Example: dire is pronounced dzire, and dune is pronounced dzune.
+le dzidzu, a word used to describe how the letter d is pronounced dz before the French i and u sounds.
+Example: dire is pronounced dzire, and dune is pronounced dzune.
 First used ici and là.
-The verb dzidzuer also exists.
-Example: Je dzidzue, donc je suis.]
+The verbal form is dzidzuer in French, or “to dzidzuate” in English.
+Example: Je dzidzue, donc je suis.
 See also tsitsu.

 francointerdependence, healthy cultivation of relationships with francophones so that learning occurs alongside them, and not in an isolated state with books like grammar guides and dictionaries.
 It also has an adjective form.
 Example: “I just communicated with a francophone and learned something new.
 How very francointerdependent of me.”
 See also cowboy.